1222LXJ/1222LXJ.github.io/contents/positionopening.md

 - <strong>Embodied AI</strong> involves the collaboration of multiple embodied agents such as robotic dogs, unmanned delivery platforms, UAVs, and robotic arms.

-In terms of specific AI technologies, we focus on <strong>large language models</strong>, <strong>multi-agent systems</strong>, <strong>vision-language-action models</strong>, <strong>graph neural networks</strong>, and <strong>explainable AI</strong>.
+In terms of specific AI technologies, we focus on <strong>large language models</strong>, <strong>multi-agent systems</strong>, <strong>world models</strong>, <strong>graph neural networks</strong>, and <strong>explainable AI</strong>.

-Students with experience in the aforementioned scenarios or relevant technical skills are encouraged to send me your CV and transcripts.
+Students with experience in the relevant technical skills are encouraged to send me your CV.

 We are continuously offering the following positions:

-- PhD positions starting from September 2026.
-Admitted PhD candidates will be supervised by myself and Prof. Lei Chen, the dean of the INFO Hub of HKUST（GZ）.
+- PhD Candidates: Positions commencing in February 2027.
+Admitted students will be jointly supervised by myself and Prof. Lei Chen, Dean of the INFO Hub at HKUST (GZ).

-- We are also hiring full-time research assistants (RAs), requiring strong coding skills, and offering competitive salaries and social insurance.
+- Full-time Research Assistants: We offer competitive salaries and comprehensive social insurance benefits.

-- We are looking for undergraduate and master's students for exchange programs or part-time RA positions, providing generous allowances.
-Strong coding skills are required, and students will have the opportunity to engage deeply in engineering practice and research projects.
-Exceptional performance during project execution may lead to priority consideration for PhD opportunities.
+- Undergraduate and Master’s Students: Opportunities for exchange programs or part-time RA roles, featuring generous allowances and immersive engagement in engineering practice and research projects.

-- MPhil students at HKUST (GZ) who are seeking a dissertation supervisor or wish to participate in the related research mentioned above and publish relevant papers.
+- MPhil Students at HKUST (GZ): Ideal for those seeking a dissertation supervisor or aiming to contribute to the aforementioned research areas and publish high-impact papers.